 Whimsical forests, numerous grand palaces, and remarkable bridges are just a few things you can expect to experience on this unique European cruise, starting from $3300.
 Be sure to pack your camera.
 The landscapes of Bohemia are picturesque and panoramic, especially at dusk.

 If you’re looking for something more modest, one hour of Vltava river cruising comes with an educational audio commentary and costs only fifteen bucks per participant.
 There are more landmarks to see in the area, such as Prague Castle, Chateau Melnik, and Hluboká Castle.

 Thinking of staying in Prague?
 The River View Residence is a great spot to stay because of its proximity to the western bank of the Vltava River.
 The Free Spirit Apartment is about 0.8 miles away and offers another traveler-friendly option.

 The Danube River has been the muse of musicians and artists worldwide for centuries.
 And from just a glance at virtually any stretch, it’s easy to see why.
 If you want to see a lot of central Europe without having to deal with the hassles of trains and cars, cruising the River Danube is for you.

-There are plenty of options for how much time and money you will spend on the Danube river cruise, may it be through barge cruises, yacht cruise lines, or smaller river vessels.
+There are plenty of options for how much time and money you will spend on the Danube River cruise, whether through barge cruises, yacht cruise lines, or smaller river vessels.
 Some cruises last for an hour, with some cruises lasting all evening with dinner and champagne.

-Spending a few nights in Budapest is best experienced at a leisurely pace, so make sure your accommodations are up to par.
-Some of the best options include MEININGER Budapest Great Market Hall, Barceló Budapest, and the Kozmo Hotel Suites & Spa.
+Spending a few nights in Budapest is best experienced leisurely, so make sure your accommodations are up to par.
+The best options include MEININGER Budapest Great Market Hall, Barceló Budapest, and the Kozmo Hotel Suites & Spa.